 - To easily update and maintain the Application Whitelist

 To give SecureAPlus a fair evaluation of what it is set to do, we recommend reviewers to note the following:

 Let the Initial Full System Scan finish

-SecureAPlus uses the Initial Full System Scan to build the user’s whitelist based on what is already on the system.
+SecureAPlus uses the Initial Full System Scan to build the user’s whitelist based on what is already in the system.
 SecureAPlus works much more effectively if the user’s whitelist is already done.

-Do not have the folder of Viruses and Malware you intend to test on it inside the PC prior to installing SecureAPlus
+Do not have the folder of Viruses and Malware you intend to test on it inside the PC before installing SecureAPlus

 All files and folders at the time of installation will be trusted by default.
-If viruses and malware are already in the system prior to installing SecureAPlus, Application Whitelisting will not block them.
+If viruses and malware are already in the system before installing SecureAPlus, Application Whitelisting will not block them.

 Reviewers can, however, transfer these files while the Initial scan is already/still in progress.

 PC may Slowdown during the Initial Full System Scan

 Like all other full system scans, SecureAPlus uses hardware resources to process it.
 SecureAPlus automatically keeps performance drain to very low levels whenever the user is actively interacting with the PC (i.e., moving mouse & typing on the keyboard).